 Academic year on-the-job experience in a school supervised by a school psychologist with further supervision by the university.
 Broad range of assessment, consultation and counseling experiences are emphasized.
-Internship II occurs in the Winter term and corresponds with January through April of public schools calendar
+Occurs in the fall semester and corresponds with September-December of the public school calendar.